yiweig/scheduler/README.md

 # class-scheduler

 ## GROUND RULES
-1. DO NOT PUSH TO `master` directly
+1. DO NOT PUSH TO `master` directly.
 2. There are two branches which will always exist: `master` and `develop`.
  - `master` : the most up-to-date stable production build
  - `develop` : code changes which have been thoroughly vetted/tested that is about to be pushed (merged) to production.